Fundamentos de la jardinería

 5. Clean up the mess.
 Diseases and pests have a harder time hiding in a tidy garden.
 Remove spent plants, brown leaves, weeds, and other debris, like sticks and grass, which may accumulate over time.
 Keep mulch evenly spread and away from plant stems, and make sure your plants have enough room to breathe and grow.
 Good air circulation also prevents problems that can develop in a too-moist environment.
 And hey, we all like our space—even plants.

 6. Banish bugs and pests.
 Look for bad guys and their signs, like spots, holes, broken stems, or chew marks.
 Insects often like to lurk on the undersides of leaves; pick off any bigger bugs by hand and hit tiny, nutrient-sucking aphids with a blast of water from the hose.
 With any pests, you want to take action.
-Try Ortho® Bug B Gon® ECO Insecticidal Soap Ready-To-Use to keep a problem from spreading.
+Try Ortho® Insect, Mite & Disease 3-in-1 spray to keep a problem from spreading.
+If you need help figuring out what might be going wrong, contact your local extension service for some friendly advice.

 Now that you know how to care for your garden, you can give your plants all the love and attention they deserve.
 Before you know it, they’ll give you a bumper-crop of vegetables and herbs to harvest, flowers to stop and smell, or perhaps a little bit of both!